Ząbkovia Ząbki: History

 The exact date on which the club was established is unknown.
 However, documents confirm that the club did exist in 1927.
 Its initial name was Ząbkovia.
 In the beginning, the club had only a football section, while athletics and table tennis ones were launched in the 1930s.
 The club functioned until 1939 and was reactivated in 1945, following World War II.
-Afterwards, the club's name was changed multiple times: to Związkowiec, Budowlani, Beton-Stal, then back to Ząbkovia before finally adopting 'Dolcan in March 1994.
-In 2018 they reverted to Ząbkovia.
+Afterwards, the club's name was changed multiple times: to Związkowiec, Budowlani, Beton-Stal, then back to Ząbkovia before finally adopting Dolcan in March 1994.
+In 2018, they reverted to Ząbkovia due to the Dolcan company going bankrupt the year prior.